-- 4 units, Letter, 1.75 lec/6.75 lab - DA, CSU - Prerequisite: NURSING 313 and must be enrolled in the nursing program.
-Corequisite: NURSING 311; Advisory: Nursing 185 - This course uses the nursing process to assess adult and older adult needs, plan and implement nursing interventions and evaluate their effectiveness.
-Calculation and administration of medication. flow determination, sterile asepsis and technique, preoperative care, nutritional problem solving, and advanced skills are developed.
+- 4 units, Letter, 1.75 lec/6.75 lab, 121:30 TBA, DE - DA, CSU - Prerequisite: NURSING 313 and must be enrolled in the nursing program.
+Advisory: NURSING 118 - This course uses the nursing process to assess adult and older adult needs, plan and implement nursing interventions and evaluate their effectiveness.
+Calculation and administration of medication, flow rate determination, asepsis and sterile technique, preoperative care, nutritional problem solving, and advanced skills are developed.
 Principles and practice of therapeutic communication and teaching are utilized.
 Documentation and legal obligations are focused.
 There is a practicum included with this course.
 (After successful completion of this course the student is eligible to complete examination for Certified Nurse Attendant.)